The “Unspoken Exhaustion” of Living Abroad: Invisible Stress and Loneliness Many Expats Carry

 Without realising it, I was constantly emotionally alert.

-After social situations, I would replay conversations over and over in my head.
+Before long, I found myself replaying conversations over and over in my head.

 “Did I talk too much?”